LIHEAP Program

 The Low-Income Home Energy Assistance Program (LIHEAP) is designed to provide financial relief from high-energy costs to prevent service disconnection for families in crisis.
 The Low-Income Home Energy Assistance Program is a federally funded program that assists low-income households with the cost of heating and cooling their homes.
 LIHEAP helps clients stay warm in the winter and cool in the summer.

-Services include crisis utility payment, home energy assistance, and HVAC system replacement (only for homeowners).
+Services include crisis utility payment and home energy assistance.

 Extensive Outreach Campaigns are conducted to ensure maximum participation of the neediest families.
 Efforts are made to serve the elderly and those with special needs, including home visits and group intakes.